French corvette Dupleix: Hokkaidō and final years

 From July 1870 to February 1871, Dupleix blockaded the German frigate Hertha in Nagasaki as part of operations during the Franco-Prussian War.
 In March, Dupleix sailed back to Cherbourg to be decommissioned.
 From 1876 to 1886, Dupleix was re-armed every year from March to October to monitor fishery operations in Iceland.
-She was struck in 1887.
+She was struck from the French naval list on 2 July 1887 at Cherbourg.
+The vessel was broken up in 1890.